alexpavlakis/sudoku/README.md

 sudoku
 ======

-The goal of sudoku is to provide simple functions for solving most sudoku puzzles.
+The goal of sudoku is to provide simple functions for solving sudoku puzzles in R.

 Installation
 ------------